 - You want to use analytics to track users on your site or application.
 You plan on using this data to create funnels, measure user retention, and improve your sign up flow.

 Which industry standards does Auth0 use?

 Once upon a time, when computers were standalone systems, all the authentication and user data lived in a single machine.
 Times have changed, and now you can use the same login information across multiple apps and sites.
-This was achieved due to the identity industry standards that were widely adopted across the web.
+This has been achieved through widespread adoption of identity industry standards across the web.